Amputation and Social Security Benefits – What You Need to Know

 Amputation injuries are permanent injuries that can result in a lifelong disability and even wrongful death.

-Traumatic amputations injuries occur when the body part is wholly severed on accident.
+Traumatic amputation injuries occur when the body part is wholly severed in an accident.
 Surgical amputations may be performed when a body part is unable to be saved due to a serious injury.

 - amputation of both hands,